Falling Down: Development

 Falling Down was being filmed in various locations in Lynwood, California, when the 1992 Los Angeles riots began.
 By April 30, the riots were sufficiently disruptive to force filming to stop early that day.
 Film crews produced more footage inside of Warner Bros.
-Studio, in Burbank, as the riots continued.
+Studios Burbank, as the riots continued.
 By May 4, when the crew intended to resume in Pasadena, initial requests to do so were denied, causing delays.
 Filming wrapped in late June 1992.
 Production designer Barbara Ling said: "We mapped this so that you really were going across Los Angeles from Silver Lake down to mid-city to Koreatown."

 In an interview less than a week before Falling Downs release, screenwriter Ebbe Roe Smith gave his interpretation of what the movie was about.
 "To me, even though the movie deals with complicated urban issues, it really is just about one basic thing: The main character represents the old power structure of the U.S. that has now become archaic, and hopelessly lost.
 For both of them, it's adjust-or-die time ..."

-According to Michael Douglas, the film was initially going to be made for television.
+According to Michael Douglas, the script was initially planned to be made into a television film.